 Every day more and more people decide that metal is the best option when it comes to picking a new roofing material for their property.
 That is not so surprising considering that metal is one of the most durable materials available today.
 Metal roofing system can easily last for up to 80 years if properly installed and maintained, so it’s no wonder that people choose it for their home.
 There are many questions hanging in the air when talking about metal roofing material because people always wonder what are the risks of installing a metal roof on their residence.
 Today we will talk about dangers and risks that come with metal roofs compared to other modern roofing systems.

 As we said, metal is much sturdier and durable than traditional residential roofing materials such as asphalt shingles, wood shingles, and clay or concrete tiles.
 Metal will last you a lifetime, and you won’t have to worry about maintenance since metal is almost maintenance-free.
 However, if you are not careful enough, the metal roof could cause you a whole lot of trouble.
 If your new metal roofing system isn’t properly treated with protective coatings, it will not shed ice and snow which means that it will quickly freeze which can lead to cracking of the material.
 Another thing you should be aware of is the debris that can easily slide off of your roofing system and fall down on you, your car or something/somebody else.
 If there are branches hanging over your roof you should trim them to prevent them from falling on your roof.
 As you already know, metal can be slippery so if you plan on climbing your roof you should be extremely careful.
 Make sure that you wear work boots with rubber soles for better grip.
 But remember, when it comes to problems which require climbing on your roof it is always best to contact your local roofing professional to take care of any problem your roof might have.
 And know, let us talk about lightning strikes.
 As you know, metal is excellent at attracting and conducting electricity.
-I have spoken to David Piterski, who is an owner at AH Forensic Roofing, LLC in Raleigh, NC, and he told me that it is always recommendable to install a lightning rod on top your metal roof because if the lightning strikes your roof electricity will spread out and it will follow gutters down to the ground.
+It is always recommendable to install a lightning rod on top your metal roof because if the lightning strikes your roof electricity will spread out and it will follow gutters down to the ground.
 This can be dangerous because it usually rains during the storms and gutters are made out of metal which will lead electricity down to the ground.
 Now imagine if you are standing outside near the gutters, you can suffer lightning strike if electricity spreads over the wet ground around you.

 So to conclude, metal indeed is premium roofing material which can do wonders for your home.
 A lightning strike is very unlikely to happen, but there is always some risk present.
 Remember, metal is sturdy, durable and it will last you a lifetime.
 And in addition to all that, it is almost maintenance-free.
 If you wish to install a metal roofing system on your home, it is best for you first to talk with your trusted roofing contractor to inform yourself about everything you should know.